AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

    (Optional) Select multiple users to schedule them for deactivation in bulk.

 1. Click the Edit icon ![](assets/edit-icon.png).
-1. In the Edit User box that displays, click **Resource Planning** to go to that area.;
+1. In the Edit User box that displays, click **Resource Planning** to go to that area.
 1. Enable the **Schedule Deactivation** option.

 1. In the calendar that displays, specify the date and the time for the **Scheduled Deactivation Date**.